dzeigler/teslaprep/README.md

 - [ ] 7.
 Check all seat belts for proper operation.
 - [ ] 8.
 Check the rear seats for proper fold-down operation.
 - [ ] 9.
 Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
+    - 2 tweeter speaker on the doors (by the rearview mirrors)
+    - 2 mid range speaker above in the front
+    - 2 bass speakers on the bottom of the front doors
+    - 2 mid speakers on the back doors
+    - 2 mid speakers on the top of the trunk subwoofer inside the trunk, right side
 - [ ] 10.
 Test the steering wheel position controls to ensure proper operation.
 - [ ] 11.
 Press the center of the steering wheel to make sure the car's horn works.
 - [ ] 12.
 Test the windshield wipers.
 - [ ] 13.
 Test the rear view camera.
 - [ ] 14.
-Check side mirrors for proper operation of folding and position adjustment.
+Check side mirrors for proper operation of folding and position adjustment. minimal noise
 - [ ] 15.
 Check sunvisor operation and mirror condition.
 - [ ] 16.
 Check the rear view mirror for any warping or distortion.
+- [ ] 17.
+Make sure AC/Heat works at full power without strange noises
+- [ ] 18.
+All 4 USB outlets & 12 volt DC receptacle have power
+- [ ] 19.
+Microphone picks up good audio (call a friend with the Model 3 dialer)

 ## SECTION D - Lighting inspection
 - [ ] 1.
 Vanity mirror lights.